eafoc/Yeast_Transformation_OT/README.md

 1) Automated pipetting of transformation mixture and yeast cells
 2) User will move plate onto temperature module
 3) Opentrons heat shock cells and transfers the samples to a new sterile plate
-4) User will centrifuge plate and return to Opentron
+4) User will centrifuge plate and return to Opentrons robot
 5) Automated resuspension of cells and addition of calcium chloride
 6) Plate is now ready for incubation and plating